ewulczyn/ewulczyn.github.io/_posts/2015-03-16-AB Testing with Multinomial Data.md

 A clear choice for modeling the distribution over fixed donation amounts is the multinomial distribution.
-For modeling custom donations amounts, we could consider a continous distribution over the set of positive numbers such as the lognormal distribution.
+For modeling custom donations amounts, we could consider a continuous distribution over the set of positive numbers such as the lognormal distribution.
 Then we could model the distribution of over both fixed and custom amounts as a mixture between the two.
 For now,  I will focus on just modeling the distribution over fixed amounts as they make up the vast majority of donations.

 ### A primer on Bayesian Stats and Monte Carlo Methods
-The key to doing Baysian AB testing is to be able to sample from the joint posterior distribution \\(\mathcal P \left({p\_a, p\_b | Data}\right)\\) over the parameters \\(p\_a\\), \\(p\_b\\) governing the data generating distributions.
-Note that in the Bayesian setting, we consider the unkown paremters of our data generating distribution as random variables.
+The key to doing Bayesian AB testing is to be able to sample from the joint posterior distribution \\(\mathcal P \left({p\_a, p\_b | Data}\right)\\) over the parameters \\(p\_a\\), \\(p\_b\\) governing the data generating distributions.
+Note that in the Bayesian setting, we consider the unknown parameters of our data generating distribution as random variables.
 In our case study, the parameters of interest are the vectors parameterizing the multinomial distributions over donation amounts for each banner.